Meeting a significant unmet medical need

 “If there is a promising path to develop a curative gene therapy solution, we must lead the way to bring treatments to the clinic for children who desperately need them.
-We are deeply driven by the urgent need to make sure no child is left behind.”R. Jude Samulski, Ph.D., Chairman and Chief Scientific Officer
+We are deeply driven by the urgent need to make sure no child is left behind.”R. Jude Samulski, Ph.D., Co-founder, Chief Science Officer & Trustee

 Overcoming scientific and financial barriers for ultra-rare diseases

 When development costs are spread over a very small population of patients, it limits the ability for profit-driven life science enterprises to bring ultra-rare therapies to market.
 Thus, progress is too slow and the cost is too great.
 We must accelerate research for ultra-rare diseases and mitigate the challenges for children with the highest need to participate in clinical trials.

 All children should have access to needed gene therapy medicine.